rubenhortas/rubenhortas.github.io/_posts/2025-08-16-nftables-dynamic-anti-spoofing-networkmanager.md

 title: How to prevent IP spoofing with nftables and NetworkManager
 date: 2025-08-16 00:00:01 +0000
 categories: [hardening, firewall]
-tags: [hardening, firewall, iptables, nftables, antispoofing, spoofing]
+tags: [hardening, firewall, iptables, nftables, anti-spoofing, spoofing]
 ---

-Add dynamic IP antispoofing rules to your [nftables](https://netfilter.org/projects/nftables/) firewall with [NetworkManager](https://networkmanager.dev/).
+Add dynamic IP anti-spoofing rules to your [nftables](https://netfilter.org/projects/nftables/) firewall with [NetworkManager](https://networkmanager.dev/).
 Prevent spoofing of your computer's network interfaces using dynamic [nftables](https://netfilter.org/projects/nftables/) rules.

 ## Why?

 I while ago I wrote my article [Migrate from iptables to nftables](https://rubenhortas.github.io/posts/migrate-iptables-nftables/), in which I explained how to migrate from [iptables](https://netfilter.org/projects/iptables/index.html) to [nftables](https://netfilter.org/projects/nftables/) and why.
-I guess many of you have noticed that I included a static antispoofing rule.
+I guess many of you have noticed that I included a static anti-spoofing rule.

 The computer on which I configured that firewall acts as a server, it only has that network interface and doesn't change networks.
-So, configuring a static antispoofing rule on that computer, is very simple and very easy to mantain.
+So, configuring a static anti-spoofing rule on that computer, is very simple and very easy to mantain.

 But, what happens when the computer it's a laptop (for example)?
 I latop typically has two network interfaces, and may frequently switch between networks.
-Mantaining static antispoofing filtering rules in this scenario would be horrible.
+Mantaining static anti-spoofing filtering rules in this scenario would be horrible.

 ## What is IP spoofing?